yuhu-/ebus/README.md

 **Datatypes** offers various functions for decoding/encoding in accordance with the eBUS data types.

+Compilation requires CMake and a C++ compiler with C++14 support.

 Among examples:

-**EbusStack** offers the possibility to act as a fully-fledged eBUS participant.
+[deprecated] **EbusStack** offers the possibility to act as a fully-fledged eBUS participant.
 It has been implemented as a PIMPL idiom and runs in its own thread.

-Compilation requires CMake and a C++ compiler with C++14 support.

-**EbusStack** also requires ppoll and pthread support.
+EbusStack also requires ppoll and pthread support.

 For bugs and missing features use github issue system.